perkarlsson/CE/log.md

 - 48 - Autocomplete with Downshift
 - 49 - Credit Card Processing with Stripe Checkout
 - 50 - Charging Cards on the Server Side
-- 51 - Saving Orders to the Database (PENDING)
+- 51 - Saving Orders to the Database
   [Log Index]

 ---